-Colistin (a polymyxin) is often used to treat and prevent diarrhoea in piglets caused by stress after early weaning.
-Colistin is also used as a last-resort antibiotic in human medicine to treat life-threatening infections caused by carbapenemresistant Enterobacteriaceae.
-Within Europe, colistin is currently used much more in food-producing animals than in humans.
+Colistin (a polymyxin) is often used to treat and prevent diarrhoea in piglets caused by stress after early weaning.^{6,7} Colistin is also used as a last-resort antibiotic in human medicine to treat life-threatening infections caused by carbapenemresistant Enterobacteriaceae.
+Within Europe, colistin is currently used much more in food-producing animals than in humans.8 lonophores are used in poultry and cattle to treat intestinal parasitic diseases and bacterial infections.
+Despite their antibiotic effect, they are not classified as antibiotics in the EU because they are not considered medically important due to their toxicity to the human organism.
+This means that they do not require a prescription for use in animals.

-Fluoroquinolones are used to treat colibacillosis in poultry.
-They are also used to treat infections with Campylobacter species in humans, the most common foodborne infection in the EU, often caused by contaminated poultry meat.
-Resistant Campylobacter germs that enter the food chain can no longer be treated with fluoroquinolones.
+Fluoroquinolones are used to treat colibacillosis in poultry.9 They are also used to treat infections with Campylobacter species in humans, the most common foodborne infection in the EU, often caused by contaminated poultry meat.10 Resistant Campylobacter germs that enter the food chain can no longer be treated with fluoroquinolones.11